Nick Jr. (UK & Ireland): Launch as a full channel (1999–2005)

+Rebrands and expansions (2005–2010)

+On 5 September 2005, Nick Jr. was given another rebrand, which saw the addition of the then-US mascot Piper O'Possum within continuity links.
+The Backyardigans premiered on linear UK on the same day of the rebrand.
+The rebrand also saw the renaming of the Noggin block to Nick Jr. Classics.

+On 30 January 2006, Nick Jr. expanded its offerings with the launch of a daytime block under the Noggin brand on TMF from 7 am to 9 am.
+It used the same branding as the Noggin channel in the US, and aired many Nick Jr. programmes, most of them airing on UK terrestrial television for the first time.
+Around the same time, an Irish feed of the channel was launched, which shares the same schedule as the UK but features Irish advertising.
+On 24 April 2006, Nick Jr. 2 was launched as a one-hour timeshift service of the main network, before becoming a standalone sister channel with a separate schedule.
+On 25 September, the Noggin block was renamed as Nick Jr on TMF.
-Following the removal of Nick Jr. Classics from the main Nick Jr. channel on 4 January 2009, normal programming ran from 6 a.m. to 10 p.m.
-The block would continue on Nick Jr 2. until July 2010, after which classic British children's shows ceased to be part of the network's library entirely.

-In early 2009, TMF reverted its Nick Jr block back to Noggin, and it broadcast until March 2010 before it was shut down permanently, at which point TMF had been replaced by VIVA.
+On 4 January 2009, Nick Jr. Classics was removed from the main Nick Jr., becoming exclusive to Nick Jr. 2.
+The block would continue on the network until July 2010, with classic British children's series being removed around this time.
+In early 2009, TMF reverted its Nick Jr block back to Noggin, and it broadcast until March 2010, before it was shut down permanently, at which point VIVA had replaced TMF.

+24/7 channel (2010–2013)

-On 2 August 2010, Nick Jr. began broadcasting 24/7, with many old shows from the 2000s being re-added to fill the schedule.
+In February 2010, Nickelodeon UK announced that it would adopt the worldwide rebrand, with Nick Jr. and Nick Jr. 2 gaining the new look during the second half of the year alongside Nicktoons and Nicktoons Replay.
+This would be the first time the British network would share the same graphics and ident package as the United States.
+On 2 August 2010, Nick Jr. began broadcasting 24/7, with many older shows from the 2000s being re-added to fill the schedule.

-In July 2011, Nick Jr. 2 briefly shifted its sign-on to 5 a.m., but this was reverted back to a 6 a.m. sign-on a month later.
+In July 2011, Nick Jr. 2 briefly shifted its sign-on time to 5 a.m., but this was reverted to 6 a.m. a month later.

-A 1-hour timeshift named Nick Jr. +1 launched on 2 October 2012 replacing Nicktoons Replay.
+A 1-hour timeshift named Nick Jr. +1 launched on 2 October 2012, replacing Nicktoons Replay.

 By July 2013, Nick Jr. 2 had begun broadcasting 21 hours from 3 a.m. to 12 a.m., with teleshopping off the air.

+Recent years (2014–present)

-On 3 November 2014, Nick Jr. 2 was renamed Nick Jr. Too and it began broadcasting 24/7.
+On 3 November 2014, Nick Jr. 2 was renamed Nick Jr. Too, and it began broadcasting 24/7.

 On 5 July 2016, Nick Jr. HD launched on Sky, replacing MTV Live HD's Sky slot.

 On 31 October 2022, Sky sold its stake in Nickelodeon UK, including Nick Jr., to Paramount.